Islandora/documentation/docs/contributing/committers.md

 Upon receiving a nomination:

-1. An email is sent by sponsor or designate describing the nomination and calling for a vote. ([templates/committerVote.txt](https://raw.githubusercontent.com/Islandora/documentation/main/docs/contributing/templates/committerVote.txt)).
+1. An email is sent by sponsor or designate describing the nomination and calling for a vote to islandora-committers@googlegroups.com. ([templates/committerVote.txt](https://raw.githubusercontent.com/Islandora/documentation/main/docs/contributing/templates/committerVote.txt)).
 1. The sponsor or designate closes the vote ([templates/closeCommitterVote.txt](https://raw.githubusercontent.com/Islandora/documentation/main/docs/contributing/templates/closeCommitterVote.txt)).
 1. The sponsor or designate invites the new committer ([templates/committerInvite.txt](https://raw.githubusercontent.com/Islandora/documentation/main/docs/contributing/templates/committerInvite.txt)), if no CLA is on file ([templates/committerInviteCLA.txt](https://raw.githubusercontent.com/Islandora/documentation/main/docs/contributing/templates/committerInviteCLA.txt)).